 As Europe is striving to achieve energy independence, we believe that Eastern European unconventional oil and gas deposits, which are small and technically difficult to access, will attract the interest of investors and governments.
-Despite existing barriers relating to government regulation and tax structures, oil and gas producing countries like Ukraine and Romania enjoy low production costs (total production costs typically under \$20 per barrel (bbl)).
+Despite existing barriers relating to government regulation and tax structures, oil and gas producing countries like Russia, the Ukraine and Romania enjoy low production costs (total production costs (cost of sales) can be as low as \$20 to \$25 per barrel (bbl))5.
 We believe that historical exploration data can be reassessed with new geological knowledge to determine which reserves that were previously considered unrecoverable or uneconomic can be profitably recovered.